-I’ve fallen in love with every house we’ve lived in ~ our current one included.
-It has a rich, rich history.
+I’ve fallen in love with every house we’ve lived in ~ including the farmhouse by the sea.
+It had a rich, rich history.
 Half of it was built in 1927 and half in 1967.
-And did I mention the ocean is only steps away?
+And did I mention the ocean was only steps away?

 On move in day, we found an eclectic mix of historical elements with a healthy dose of 70s and 80s style.
-Over time, I’ve been trying to unify the elements and flow to make it seem like a house with a single personality ~ not one with multiple ones!:)
+Over time, I tried to unify the elements and flow to make it seem like a house with a single personality ~ not one with multiple ones!:)

-Here are some tips I’ve used that have helped guide me through the maze of choosing colors to fit that style.
+Here are some tips I’ve used that have helped guide me through the maze of choosing colors to fit that coastal cottage style.

-I studied and studied that picture and went to the Benjamin Moore store to get the color swatches of that room.
-I was shocked to discover that the shades of blue I loved so much were actually called “gray” with a healthy mix of green as well.
+I studied and studied that picture and went to the Benjamin Moore store to get the exact color swatches of that room.
+I was shocked to discover that the shades of blue in the photos were actually called “gray” with a healthy mix of green as well.

 The main point of room color and decor is to use it to achieve something that you love.
 If you love it, it’s right!